PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Details

-The cost of the tour is $79/person, plus tax and ticketing fee.
+Check their webpage for current prices.
 The price includes all food & drink tastings combined with an historical tour.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.